thousandbrainsproject/tbp.monty/docs/overview/glossary.md

 # Sparse Distributed Representation (SDR)

-In Monty, an SDR is a binary vector (i.e., [bit array]) with significantly more 0 bits than 1 bits.
-Significant overlap between the bit assignments in different SDRs captures [cosine similarity] in representational space (e.g., similar [features](#feature)).
+In Monty, an SDR is a binary vector (i.e., bit array) with significantly more 0 bits than 1 bits.
+Significant overlap between the bit assignments in different SDRs captures cosine similarity in representational space (e.g., similar [features]).

+**See Also:**
+  [Bit array], [Cosine similarity]

 # Transformation

-Applies a displacement/translation and a rotation to a point.
+Applies a [displacement] / translation and a rotation to a point.

+**See Also:**
+  [Displacement (geometry)], [Rotation (mathematics)], [Translation (geometry)]

 # Voting

 Multiple computational units share information about their current state with each other.
-This can for instance be their current estimate of an object's ID or [pose](#pose).
+This can for instance be their current estimate of an object's ID or [pose].
 This information is then used to update each unit's internal state until all units reach a consensus.